iusztinpaul/energy-forecasting/README_DEPLOY.md

 ----

-As you can see, here you have done everything manually.
-If you want to know how to create a simple CI/CD using GitHub Actions [check out this section](https://github.com/iusztinpaul/energy-forecasting/blob/main/README_CICD.md).
+👀 **As you can see, here you have done everything manually.
+If you want to know how to create a simple CI/CD using GitHub Actions [check out this section](https://github.com/iusztinpaul/energy-forecasting/blob/main/README_CICD.md).**